Apps

 Apps Overview

 PayWeave Apps let you add MPP payment gating directly in your code.
-The SDK is split into a core library and framework-specific adapters that handle the protocol for you.
+The SDK is split into a core library and framework-specific adapters.
+The recommended entry point is payweave.route() — it bundles body validation (Zod or JSON Schema), charging, auto-refund on error, and marketplace manifest registration into a single call.

 Architecture